Health Goals for Success

 • Realistic: Even though I want to lose more than 10lbs, but I will start with 10lbs as it’s more realistic

-• Timebound: I will lose 1/2 lb every week over the next 20 weeks
+• Time-Bound: I will lose 1/2lb every week over the next 20 weeks

-SMART: I plan to lose 10lbs over the next 20 weeks by completing my three action steps consistently (below).
+SMART goal: I plan to lose 10lbs over the next 20 weeks by completing my three action steps consistently (below).

 Once you have your SMART goal, start to think about ways you can achieve that goal.
-Come up with three action steps for the next 4-5 weeks:

 1. I will increase my protein intake for breakfast, lunch, and dinner so I will feel more full and snack less.
 I will aim for 30g of protein at every meal.